rapidexp/jquery-h5form/README.md

 ### Version 2.6.0 (2012-09-29)

-* Removed support of date state in Chrome.
+* Removed support of date state from Chrome 22.
 * Close balloon when click itself instead of body.
 * Added exprResponse in options.
 * Added exprBehide in options.